blindcant/kode-kloud-engineer/linux-system-administrator/networking/firewalld-add-new-rule-to-zone.md

 firewall-cmd --get-zones

 # Add a new port/protocol permanently
-firewall-cmd --add-port=5001/tcp --permanent
+firewall-cmd --add-port=8082/tcp --permanent
-firewall-cmd --list-ports
-	should see 5001/tcp

 # Get network interface name
 ip -c -h a

 # Set default zone to public for the network interface
 firewall-cmd --change-interface=eth0 --zone=public
-firewall-cmd --get-default-zone
-	should see public
-firewall-cmd --get-active-zones
-	should see public and eth0
+firewall-cmd --get-default-zone # should see public firewall-cmd --get-active-zones #	should see public and eth0

+# Reload service
+systemctl reload firewalld
+firewall-cmd --list-ports # should see 8082/tcp

 # Check connection internally
-curl stbkp01:5001
-	See httpd default page
+curl localhost:8082 # See httpd default page

 # Check connection externally - exit out to thor
-curl stbkp01:5001
-	See httpd default page
+curl stbkp01:8082 #	See httpd default page
 ```